ruby-cube/rue/README.md

 ## Jiufen

-Perusing a complex codebase, with all the paths of communication and connections between components, can sometimes be like wandering the maze-like lantern-lined walkways and underground tunnels of [Jiufen](https://www.nationalgeographic.com/travel/article/exploring-the-magic-of-taiwans-spirited-away-city).
+A complex codebase, with all the paths of communication and connections between components, can sometimes be like wandering the maze-like lantern-lined walkways and underground tunnels of [Jiufen](https://www.nationalgeographic.com/travel/article/exploring-the-magic-of-taiwans-spirited-away-city).

 Confusing and chaotic yet magical and wondrous.